softwaremill/codebrag/scripts/mongo_migrations/README.txt

 Codebrag MongoDB Migrations
 ===========================

+Only migrations that were not already applied will be run.

 To run database migrations go to mongo_migrations directory in distribution package and run the command below.
-Only migrations that were not already applied will be run.

 /path/to/mongo <HOST:PORT>/<DATABASE> run_migration.js

+or if you have Ruby interpreter installed, run

+migrate.rb <CODEBRAG_CONFIG_FILE> <PATH_TO_MONGO>

 FAQ
 ===